 - run on the sidewalk or on the road near the curb where sidewalk is not available or in bad condition.

-- As in in 2018, the run course will be diverted around the back of the transition area (near the tennis court fence) to avoid crossing the path of cyclists exiting & entering the transition area.
-This should make for a smoother experience for all.
+- Starting in 2018, the run course goes around the back side of the transition area (near the tennis court fence, on the grass) to avoid crossing the path of cyclists exiting & entering the transition area, improving course logistics.

-- Also as in 2018, the run will be 3 complete laps, rather than 3.5 laps as in past years, finishing in Memorial Park just past the transition area.
-This shortens the run from 3K to 2.5K, so run times will not be comparable to pre-2018 times.
+- Also starting in 2018, the run is 3 complete laps, rather than 3.5 laps as in earlier years, finishing in Memorial Park just past the transition area near the concrete stage.
+This shortens the run from 3K to 2.5K, so run times will not be directly comparable to pre-2018 times.

 The transition area (T1 and T2) will be on the grassy field between the tennis courts and the sidewalk (less than 50 yards from the pool exit).